MHBalsmeier/GAME_archived/README.md

 ### Scientific derivations

-The derivations of both the continuous equations as well as of the discretization techniques can be found in my textbook on theoretical meteorology (in German): [Kompendium Theoretische Meteorologie](https://raw.githubusercontent.com/MHBalsmeier/kompendium/main/kompendium.pdf).
+The derivations of both the continuous equations as well as of the discretization techniques can be found in this textbook on theoretical meteorology (in German): [Kompendium Theoretische Meteorologie](https://raw.githubusercontent.com/MHBalsmeier/kompendium/main/kompendium.pdf).
 The most fundamental numerical techniques have firstly been published in the literature cited below.

 ### Handbook